b01/interception/README.md

 Beside fopen and file_get_contents, there is also a Guzzle handler which can be used in order for this to work with code that uses Guzzle.
 See example using (Guzzle ~5.0)[#how-can-i-use-this-with-guzzle]

+## Disclaimer

-** Disclaimer: This library will only work with PHP streams.
+This library will only work with PHP streams.
 Other PHP extensions such as cURL, are not supported.

 1. request - consist of the headers and the payload are saved as *.rsd
 2. rsd - stand for "raw socket data" file.
 No encoding is done.